-Reporting documents resulting from work completed under the QAPP or as part of a Stakeholder specific monitoring and sampling plan will be submitted to the Port for use in assessing discharges to the MS4 system and to use in preparation of the Detailed Annual Report.
+Reporting documents resulting from work completed under the QAPP or as part of a Stakeholder specific monitoring and sampling plan will be used in assessing discharges to the MS4 system.

 B. DATA GENERATION AND ACQUISITION ELEMENTS

 Data generation and acquisition elements address data collection and sample handling aspects of the QAPP in accordance with EPA guidance documents (EPA QA/R-5 and EPA QA/G-5).
 This section of the QAPP includes discussion of sampling processes, sample analysis, collection of historical data, and data management.